|

 SRIM is a

-group of programs which calculate the stopping and range of ions (up to 2
+group of programs that calculate the stopping and range of ions (up to 2

-GeV/amu) into matter using a quantum mechanical treatment of ion-atom
+GeV/amu) in matter using a quantum-mechanical treatment of ion-atom

 collisions (assuming a moving atom as an "ion", and all